← Back to all posts

 Withjoy (also known as Joy) is one of the best wedding planning platforms out there.
 I mean that sincerely.
 If you are deep in wedding mode, juggling seating charts, registries, and meal preference tracking, Joy gives you a polished, all-in-one suite that handles the chaos of planning a 200-person celebration.

-But here is the thing.
-Not every event is a wedding.
+The trouble is that not every event is a wedding.

-Maybe you are planning a baby shower.
-A milestone birthday.
-A graduation dinner.
-A housewarming.
-A retirement celebration.
-And when you try to use a wedding platform for any of those, you immediately feel the friction.
+Maybe you are planning a baby shower, a milestone birthday, a graduation dinner, a housewarming, or a retirement celebration.
+The moment you try to use a wedding platform for any of those, you feel the friction.
 The templates look bridal.
 The RSVP fields ask questions that do not apply to your event.
 You are navigating around registry tools and wedding website builders just to send a simple invitation.

 If you have been searching for a withjoy alternative that works for events beyond weddings, you are in the right place.
 I have spent time with the major options and want to give you an honest look at what is available in 2026.